Python vs. Ruby on Rails Comparison

 These are great rules that serve Python programmers well because the code structure is explicit so a developer can easily tell where everything comes from and leads to – making it relatively simple to learn, and relatively easy to debug.

-It also renders the code extremely readable, which is why Python is great for beginners or for programmers already skilled in one language who want to try their hand at another.
+Python syntax is designed for code readability, making it easy to understand and maintain.
+This emphasis on code readability is a key reason why Python is great for beginners or for programmers already skilled in one language who want to try their hand at another.
+The clear Python syntax and structure also help beginners quickly grasp foundational concepts like data structures.
 Python is rapidly growing in popularity around the world.

 By contrast, Ruby’s philosophy gives developers the freedom to choose from several different options to solve the same problem, and is designed to be flexible and empowering for programmers.